With the rise of bloggers, influencers, and online businesses, affiliate marketing has become one of the most popular income-generating strategies.

 Since affiliate income depends on the merchant’s stability and ongoing program support, any disruption on the merchant’s side can directly impact affiliate earnings.

-How to Track and Measure Affiliate Performance
+How to Track and Measure Affiliate Performance?

 Tracking and measuring affiliate performance is essential to understand the effectiveness of your marketing efforts and optimize your strategies.
 Digital Marketing can help you implement efficient tracking methods and tools that ensure accurate data collection and analysis.